 A program for Research Experience for Teachers from schools in the Delaware Valley was started in 1999.
 Teachers spend 6 weeks working on an individual research project under the supervision of a graduate student or post-doctoral fellow in the laboratory of an LRSM -associated faculty member.
 At the end of the program the teacher must make an oral presentation of his/her findings and also submit a research paper before leaving the program.

-Teachers will be selected mainly from public and private schools in the Delaware Valley that are within commuting distance of the PENN MRSEC.
-Information on the program will be disseminated by flyer to schools and will include details of the faculty mentors, their research interests, and techniques to be learned.
-Application to the program will be through the link below, which will also contain details of the program.
-We will provide a stipend of $5,000 of which $4,500 will be paid this summer and a further $500 when you return next year to meet our incoming class of RET teachers to give us a report on how you used the experience in your class/school during the year.
+Teachers will be selected mainly from public, charter, and private schools in the Delaware Valley that are within commuting distance of the PENN MRSEC.
+Application to the program will be through the link below.
+We will provide a stipend of $5,000, of which $4,500 will be paid this summer.
+The remaining $500 will be disbursed when you return next year to meet our incoming class of RET teachers to give us a report on how you used the experience in your class/school during the year.

 click for On-Line Application Form (preferred)